AbhishekSrivastava2701/Weather_PSIT/README.md

-# Weather_PSIT
+# Weather_Info
-Developed weather app using HTML CSS and JavaScript.
+Developed weather app using JavaScript, HTML and CSS.